|Contact Information||Days of Inspections|

 This department currently uses BS&A computer programs for processing permits and doing code enforcement.
 It is integrated with other departments like Equalization, so we have up to date information on land parcels in Benzie County.

 The Building Official is an individual contracted and appointed by the Board of Commissioners or Township Boards for enforcement of the State codes and to work as an inspector, plan reviewer, and actively engage in the administration and enforcement of adopted building, electrical, mechanical, plumbing codes or any combination of the adopted codes.

 Inspectors are responsible for administration and enforcement of the State codes and are registered in compliance with 1986 PA 54, MCL 338.2301 et seq, under the requirements of the applicable building, electrical, mechanical or plumbing code administered and enforced within the governmental subdivision where they are employed.
 These responsibilities include performing plan reviews and inspections of projects as pertains to their respective fields.
 Documenting code violations for inspections and making sure letters or correction notices get to the proper applicant or design professional.

 The Plan Reviewer is responsible for examining construction documents submitted to determine whether the description on the plans meet the minimum requirements for the applicable code edition and field pertaining to their respective code.

-The Secretary/Permit processor is responsible for processing permits, receiving money, assisting customers, transfering building plans, vouchers, answering phones, inputting inspection slips, filing documents, updating contractors on permits and registry with new licenses, and supporting department staff in other areas when needed.
+The Secretary/Permit processor is responsible for processing permits, receiving money, assisting customers, transferring building plans, vouchers, answering phones, inputting inspection slips, filing documents, updating contractors on permits and registry with new licenses, and supporting department staff in other areas when needed.